-The Latest: Raiders coach a happier guy with new contract
+The Latest: Fournette tries to water down weight questions

 1:25 p.m.

-Oakland Raiders coach Jack Del Rio is a happier man now that he has a new contract.
+Del Rio is a happier man now that he has a new contract.

 Three weeks ago, team owner Mark Davis rewarded the coach for the team's playoff run by tearing up the original contract and giving him a four-year deal that seemed more commensurate with Del Rio's experience.